hasinhayder/hydra/README.md

 ]
 ```

-For any unsuccsesful attempt or wrong token, you will receive a 401 error response.
+For any unsuccessful attempt or wrong token, you will receive a 401 error response.

 ```json
 {